 When our buildings are able to fully re-open, we have implemented a range of measures to help keep customers and staff safe.
 Social distancing will be adhered to in all areas and we have removed all library furniture to help support this.
 A contactless returns and issue process will be in place and new one-way systems around parts of our buildings will be in operation, with floor markings and directional signs allowing customers to safely make their way around.
 All returned books will be quarantined for 72 hours before being returned to the shelves for people to loan.
 And there will be enhanced scheduled deep cleaning regimes by staff including hand sanitiser available for customers and staff.

 A core offer of lending books - including talking books - is available, but it will be a little while before other library services will be able to recommence.
 This includes individual title reservations, reference book and local history materials, newspapers, seating, refreshments, printing and the sale of stationary, and meeting rooms.

 Families are always welcome in our libraries but to ensure spaces can be managed safely all children under 15 must be accompanied by a responsible adult at all times.

-Customers will be able to check out a maximum of 20 books, each for a loan period of up to 4 weeks.
-Books and talking books are currently being issued on long-term loan, for free, until 1st June 2021.
+Customers will be able to check out a maximum of 20 books.
+Books and talking books are being issued on long-term loan, for free, until 1st June 2021.
 Whilst our libraries are closed, any books currently on loan will automatically be renewed until this date.

 As well as our extensive ebook and e-audio book offer, which has proved very popular during the period libraries have been closed, LiveWire is developing a new programme of activities and services, including:

 - Greater online activities and services